 So don’t ignore the little red circle when you log into your website – or you run the risk of being vulnerable and attractive to hackers.

 Action: If you log into the back end of your website regularly, always check your updates and make sure they are current.
-If you don’t log into your website often, schedule in your calendar to check for updates at least monthly.
+If you don’t log into your website often, schedule in your calendar to check for updates at least once every month.